htmlgirl/redi-project/README.md

-My educational project for ReDi school.
+My project for ReDi school.
 Web Development Fundamentals.
 You can view it in your browser: https://htmlgirl.github.io/redi-project/